Top Vegetarian Protein Sources

-These vegetarian protein sources make it easy to get your protein fill if you're eating a vegetarian or vegan diet or just trying to eat less meat and more plants.
+If you're eating a vegetarian or vegan diet or just trying to eat less meat and more plants, vegetarian protein sources make it easy to get your protein fill.
 Protein is a key nutrient for growing and maintaining muscles and keeping your skin and hair strong and healthy.
 It also helps keep you full.

 Even though people wonder where vegetarians get their protein, it isn't hard to meet the required amount on a vegetarian diet.
-According to the Dietary Guidelines, women need 46 grams of protein and men need 56 g of protein (but this does vary depending on your activity level, age and more).
-Learn exactly how much protein you need to eat every day.
+According to the Dietary Guidelines, women need 46 grams of protein and men need 56 g of protein.
+However, the amount you need may vary depending on your activity level, age and more.

 Related: High-Protein Vegetarian Recipes

 Greek yogurt, 23 g of protein per cup

 Recipe to Try: Homemade Plain Greek Yogurt